-One of the best uses of a limited liability company is as a vehicle for families to pool their money together to invest alongside one another.
+One of the best uses of a limited liability company (LLC) is to use it as a vehicle for families to pool their money together for investing.
 The benefits of a family pooling their money through a limited liability company come mostly from the power of an LLC operating agreement.
 The family LLC can invest in stocks, bonds, and real estate; or use their pooled resources for mutual funds and start-up businesses.

-In this case, a family forms an LLC and elects the parents or grandparents as the managers, giving them all authority over day-to-day decisions.
+A family may form an LLC and elect the parents or grandparents as the managers, giving them authority over day-to-day decisions.
 The other family members (children, cousins, siblings, grandchildren) own membership interests in the LLC.
-These can be from their own savings where they buy their own investment in the firm or given as gifts from the older family members who want to pass money on to the next generation.
+These can be from their own savings, where they buy their own investment in the firm or given as gifts from the older family members, who want to pass money on to the next generation.

 If your goal is to have the family work as an integrated unit, you can have your LLC operating agreement written so that all investment decisions must be approved by every single shareholder or a certain percentage of the shareholders.
 That way, you can create a culture of collaboration.

-Although you and your family may not have $100+ billion to put into your limited liability company like the Waltons, it is important to remember that they started out with almost nothing, too, and built it from scratch from a tiny store in Arkansas.
+Although you and your family may not have over $169 billion to put into your LLC like the Waltons, it is important to remember that they started with almost nothing and built it themselves from a tiny store in Arkansas.
 Disciplined investing over time can lead to great results, especially when protected by a family culture that values building wealth together.